n8jhj/SoonQ/README.md

 `C:\desired\location>git clone https://github.com/n8jhj/SoonQ.git`

-...and then navigate into the `SoonQ` directory and install it in editable mode.
+...and then navigate into the `SoonQ` directory and install it.
 Be careful to include the dot!

-`pip install -e .`
+`pip install .`

 Now run the following in two separate terminals: